lrbmike/super_clipboard/README.md

 - **Content Editing**: Edit clipboard content directly within the extension
 - **Data Import/Export**: Import and export clipboard data for backup and transfer
 - **Responsive Design**: Adapts to different screen sizes and window dimensions
+- **Form Management**: Extract forms from web pages, save them, and auto-fill forms with saved data

 ## Installation and Usage